MysteryPancake/Houdini-Fun/README.md

 ```

 ### Ramp over time
-I used to remap time into a ramp instead.
+I used to remap time using a ramp instead.
 It's not as controllable as keyframes, but helps in some cases.

 ```js
 float birth_time = f@Time - f@age;